-^{1.} Statewide, Illinois has 91,456 lakes and ponds designated for general uses, one lake designated for Indigenous Aquatic Life Use, and 68 lakes designated for Public and Food Processing Water Supply Use.
+1. Statewide, Illinois has 91,456 lakes and ponds designated for general uses, one lake designated for Indigenous Aquatic Life Use, and 67 lakes designated for Public and Food Processing Water Supply Use.

-^{2.} By definition, Secondary Contact Use is "Fully Supporting" in all waters in which Primary Contact Use is "Fully Supporting".
+2. By definition, Secondary Contact Use is "Fully Supporting" in all waters in which Primary Contact Use is "Fully Supporting".

-The Volunteer Lake Monitoring Program (VLMP) is an educational program for Illinois citizens to learn about lake ecosystems, as well as a cost-effective method of gathering fundamental information about freshwater lakes.
-While Tier I and Tier II VLMP data are generally considered insufficient for making use-support determinations and 303(d) listings.
-Tier 3 data is considered sufficient for making use-support determinations and 303(d) listings as the sample collection and data undergo strict quality assurance guidelines.
+The Volunteer Lake Monitoring Program (VLMP) is primarily an educational program for Illinois citizens to learn about lake ecosystems, but it also serves as a cost-effective method for gathering fundamental information about Illinois inland lakes.
+The Illinois VLMP consists of three Tiers.
+Volunteers in each Tier participate in the basic Secchi disk monitoring program.
+Volunteers also record water color, aquatic plant growth, and several other factors relating to lake, weather, and watershed conditions at the time of monitoring.
+Tier 2 and Tier 3 volunteers also collect water samples for chemical parameters.
+The Tier 3 program is the most time- and labor-intensive of the Tiers.
+Tier 3 volunteers have been in the VLMP for several years and have proven themselves to be reliable and committed.
+They undergo the most intensive training of all VLMP volunteers.
+While Tier I and Tier 2 VLMP data are generally considered insufficient for making use-support determinations and 303(d) listings, Tier 3 data is considered sufficient for making use-support determinations and 303(d) listings as the sample collection and data undergo strict quality assurance guidelines.